windowsub0406/SelfDrivingCarND/SDC_project_3/README.md

 ## Introduction

 >This is Udacity's Self-Driving Car Nanodegree Project.
-Our goal is self-driving by using behavior cloning.
-It means the process is to **mimic driving behavior** of driver without any detection such as lane marking detection, path planning.
+Our goal is a **self-driving** by using behavior cloning.
+It means that the point is **mimicing driver's behavior** without any detection such as lane marking detection, path planning.
 In this project, we train our car by using recorded driving images in a simulator provided by Udacity.
 In the simulator, we record images, steering angle, throttle, speed, etc. The main data is image and steering angle.
-After training our CNN, the network model predict a steering angle in every frames, so our trained car can drive autonomously.
-Also, we test the network model with untrained track.
+Design our CNN model and after training, the network model predict a steering angle in every frames.
+So our trained car can drive autonomously.
+Also, we evaluate the model with untrained track.

 Before start this project,